 The beautiful Belle Epoque building and the grand hall will be a treasure you won’t regret if it is your visit.
 De Haan also offers many opportunities to partake in Dutch culture as it is only a short drive from Amsterdam.

-The best time to visit De Haan is during the shoulder season of spring or fall when the weather is cooler but the tourism hasn’t picked up yet.
-De Haan is the perfect place to relax and unwind, so be sure to add it to your travel list.
+The best time to visit De Haan is during the shoulder season of spring or fall when the weather is cooler, but tourism hasn’t picked up yet.
+De Haan is the perfect place to relax and unwind, so add it to your travel list.

 Bastogne is a small city located near the Luxembourg border.
 It was here that tens of thousands of men fought and died during the Battle of the Bulge in World War II – the largest and bloodiest battle fought by the US in the Second World War.